davesann/let-map/API.md

 ```
 Function.

-resolves the input to a namespace name for use in namespaced keywords
+(internal) Resolves the input to a namespace name for use in namespaced keywords
 <p><sub><a href="https://github.com/davesann/let-map/blob/main/src/main/clj/dsann/let_map2.cljc#L29-L36">Source</a></sub></p>

 ## <a name="dsann.let-map2/sym-map">`sym-map`</a>